DCS: Importance in Process Control

 E. Redundancy and Fault Tolerance

-- Dual power supplies prevent shutdowns due to electrical failures.
+- Dual power supplies prevent electrical interruptions.

-- Automatic switchover mechanisms maintain continuous operation.
+- Automatic switchover mechanisms avoid downtime during failures.

 3. Importance of DCS in Different Industries